 Location of Git repositories, default is the

 Use development_become_any_account to enable general access to Gerrit.
-This is a nice setting for testing.
 If started with this setting, you have a Become link in the web interface which allows you to login and to create a new account.
 To enable that authentication method, you can use the following command: git config --file ~/etc/gerrit.config auth.type DEVELOPMENT_BECOME_ANY_ACCOUNT

-After a successful installation Gerrit starts automatically you can start and stop it again with the following commands.
+After a successful installation Gerrit starts automatically on Unix-like systems.
+You can start and stop it again with the following commands on Linux based systems.

 # assumes you installed Gerrit in # the home directory under gerrit # start if not running ~/gerrit/review_site/bin/gerrit.sh start # stop it again ~/gerrit/review_site/bin/gerrit.sh stop

 On Microsoft Windows based systems you need to invoke the daemon directly.

 If you created your Gerrit installation in the folder